 Established near Honolulu Harbor, the district served Chinese laborers recruited for the whaling industry and sugar plantations during the mid-1800s.
 Businesses in Chinatown boomed and became the second-largest employer of Chinese immigrants.
 Chinatown’s wooden structures were crowded and unsanitary.
 The 1899 fire began as a series of controlled burns to destroy buildings affected by a bubonic plague outbreak, but it blazed out of control and destroyed 38 acres.
 Although no one died, more than 4,000 people became homeless.

 Residents rebuilt the community, but population shifts and economic downturns led to a long, slow decline.
 Once added to the National Register of Historic Places in 1973, the district began to revitalize.
-Today, Honolulu’s Chinatown thrives again as commercial district.
+Today, Honolulu’s Chinatown thrives again as a commercial district.

 Chinatown connections to national heritage areas